 2030 Objective: Generate or purchase 100 percent of all electricity for City operations from renewable resources

-In FY 15-16, 100 percent of the electricity used by City operations came from renewable resources.
-This is the first time the City has officially reached this goal!
+In FY 16-17, City operations again met its goal of supplying 100 percent of the electricity used by City operations from renewable resources.

-Seven percent of the City’s electricity use is generated by renewable energy systems on City facilities.
+Nine percent of the City’s electricity use is generated by renewable energy systems installed on City facilities.
 The largest onsite renewable energy system in City operations is a “co-generation” energy system at the Columbia Boulevard Wastewater Treatment Plant (WWTP).
-Co-generation means using methane gas produced during the sewage treatment process to generate heat and electricity for the WWTP.
+Co-generation entails using methane gas produced during the sewage treatment process to generate heat and electricity for the WWTP.

-Fifteen City properties currently host solar arrays, ranging in size from 8 to 267 kilowatts, and representing nearly 700 kilowatts of solar capacity.
+Sixteen City properties currently host solar arrays, ranging in size from 8 to 267 kilowatts, and representing nearly 700 kilowatts of solar capacity.
 That’s the equivalent of powering 140 homes annually in Portland.
-Four additional solar sites are in various stages of development.
-The City anticipates these coming online by the end of 2017.
+Four additional solar sites are in various stages of development at a Fire Station, Water Bureau groundwater pumping site, Bureau of Transportation site in East Portland, and a community center in SW Portland.
+The City anticipates these coming online by 2019.

 Renewable energy sources